Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: Results

-Besides, based on the analysis for the selection of proper neural network sizes and architectures \cite{hunter2012selection}, the structure of an MLP-NN is used in this study with $L=3$ layers where layer 1 is the input layer, layer 3 is the output layer, and layer 2 is the hidden layer.
-The total number of neuron in the hidden layer is $N_t = 100$ neurons.
-In addition, we also applied dropout \cite{srivastava2014dropout} (p=0.25) and GlorotNormal kernel initializer \cite{glorot2010understanding} to prevent neural networks from overfitting.
+We did the analysis to select of proper neural network sizes and architectures \cite{hunter2012selection}.
+We have used the structure of an MLP-NN that consists of $L=3$ layers, where layer 1 is the input layer, layer 3 is the output layer, and layer 2 is the hidden layer.
+The total number of neurons in the hidden layer is $N_t = 100$ neurons.
+To prevent the neural network from overfitting, we applied the dropout \cite{srivastava2014dropout} with the probability of dropping out rate p=0.25, and GlorotNormal kernel initializer \cite{glorot2010understanding}.